CartoDB/carto-selfhosted/customizations/README.md

 - At the moment, password authentication is not supported for the proxy connection.

+- [Importing data](https://docs.carto.com/carto-user-manual/data-explorer/importing-data) using an **HTTPS Proxy configured with a certificate signed by a Custom CA** currently has some limitations.
+Please, contact CARTO Support for this use case.
+   - :information_source: Please check [Proxy HTTPS](customizations#proxy-https) to understand the difference between a **custom CA** and a **well known CA**.

 #### Configuration

 CARTO self-hosted provides support for operating behind an HTTP or HTTPS proxy.
 The proxy acts as a gateway, enabling CARTO self-hosted components to establish connections with essential external services like Google APIs, Mapbox, and others.